Lee15946/AWSInAction/Developer/AWS CICD: CodeCommit, CodePipeline, CodeBuild, CodeDeploy.md

 ### Amazon CodeGuru - Agent Configuration
 - MaxStackDepth - the maximum depth of the stacks in the code that is represented in the profile
-  - Example: if CodeGuru Profiler finds a method A, which calls method B, which calls method C, which calls method D, the nthe depth is 4
+  - Example: if CodeGuru Profiler finds a method A, which calls method B, which calls method C, which calls method D, the depth is 4
   - If the MaxStackDepth is set to 2, then the profiler evaluates A and B
 - MemoryUsageLimit Percent - the  memory percentage used by the profiler
 - MinimumTimeForReportingInMilliseconds - the minimum time between sending reports (milliseconds)